Zapper-fi/protocol/docs/api-intro/human-readable-transactions/account-timelines.md

 ---
-sidebar_position: 1
+sidebar_position: 2
-sidebar_label: Human-Readable Transactions
+sidebar_label: Account Timelines
 ---

 import { SandboxButton } from '@site/src/components/SandboxButton';
 import Link from '@docusaurus/Link';

-# Human-Readable Transactions
+# Account Timelines

-Presents onchain activity in a simple descriptive summary with references to dynamic elements of the transaction such as tokens, NFTs, and accounts.
-Great for use in account histories, social feeds, or app-specific feeds.
+Presents the onchain activity of a specific address(s) in a simple descriptive summary with references to dynamic elements of the transaction such as tokens, NFTs, and accounts.

 ---